Ronaldo Laitonjam

-Ronaldo Laitonjam is an Indian track cyclist, who competes in sprinting events.
+Ronaldo Laitonjam Singh (born 22 April 2002) is an Indian track cyclist, who competes in sprinting events.

 Career

 He became the first Indian to win a medal at the Asian Cycling Championships.
 He has won three medals (1 silver and 2 bronze).

 He has competed at the 2022 Commonwealth Games in the sprint, team sprint and 1 km time trial.
 He also competed at the 2021 and 2022 UCI Track Cycling World Championships.
 He finished second overall in the kilometer at the 2021 UCI Track Cycling Nations Cup.